noaferman/LLVMIRDivByZeroChecker/DivByZeroChecker/README.md

 # Div-By-Zero Checker in LLVM IR
 This is a divide-by-zero checker, based off of Dr. Dr. Mayur Naik.

-Run t in the provided docker container.
+Run /DivByZeroChecker in the provided docker container.

 To run our build on all tests: cd test